 required

 This client’s stable id.
-Attached as fromClientId on every published message so subscribers can attribute the source.
+The SDK attaches it as fromClientId on every published message.
+Subscribers use it to attribute the source.

 string